Real Estate in Costa Rica

 We asked foreigners in Costa Rica what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Costa Rica, the typical appliances found in a rental property include a fridge, stove, washing machine, and air conditioning.
 In some cases, additional items such as a dishwasher, clothes dryer, and microwave may also be provided.
-Utilities such as electricity and water will also generally be included in the cost of rent," said one expat in Costa Rica.
+Utilities such as electricity and water will also generally be included in the cost of rent," remarked one foreigner who made the move to Costa Rica.

 Additional Information about Searching for a Home in Costa Rica: